 Influencers may look like strangers at first, but may later become part of your own community.
 Not far from now, it’s likely that they will follow you, but first, you need to follow them and contribute to their community.

 Our advice is to start by creating a meaningful, honest conversation.
 Share their content, comment, like, subscribe, interact and make yourself noticed.
-If you start delivering value to their platforms, you are likely to create a personal relationship.
+If you start delivering value to their platforms, you are likely to get noticed and in time build a relationship.

 Let’s see a few extra tips:

-The bigger the community, the more options you will have available to develop your business.
-After following, interacting and engaging with online users you will have developed your own ideas and opinions.
+Now it’s time to build your own community.
+After following, interacting and engaging with online users you will have developed a stronger awareness of your own ideas and opinions.
 This is an essential step towards creating your own voice and identifying what problem you want to solve for your customers.
 As you approach this step, you may want to consider the following advice:

 At this stage, all you need is already provided to you for free.
-You need to focus only on providing value by fostering interactions and meaningful conversations.
+You ‘only’ need to focus only on providing value by fostering interactions and meaningful conversations.
 Build on what you know, you are already enough.

 Beware!
-Creating a blog, or a vlog, requires consistency and attention to detail, so by all means, by the time you reach this stage you can consider your business, at least a part-time job.
+Creating a blog, or any other type of web presence, requires consistency and attention to detail, and this means that by the time you reach this stage you can consider this project at least a part-time job.